Unipisa/hpc/source/info/current_and_future.rst

 ----------------------------------------
 ..
 TODO: LINKARE

-All the technical documentation reflects the current "state" and structured by "states":
+All the technical documentation describes the current state and the "next step":

 * **Current state** describe the current solutions;
-* **Next state** describe what is the project for the future.
+* **Next step** describe what is the project for the future.

 Indeed, because the Data center is an evolving object, also the adopted technical solutions are evolving.
-The experience obtained analizyng the *current state* usage pattern makes emerge some critical points that we plan to tackle by the *next state*.
+The experience obtained analizyng the *current state* usage pattern makes emerge some critical points that we plan to tackle by the *next step*.

-Currently we are planning the following *next state* :
+Currently we are planning the following *next steps* :

 - LDAP user management